Contributor: David Kerner and Scott Thomas

 It is perhaps ironic that the Defense Department’s capacity for optimising power projection to fit select energy resources may now work against it, rendering the military vulnerable in the face of an unpredictable, complex and insecure energy outlook.

 Now the department must transition to an energy strategy that incorporates resilience and adaptability to evolving conditions.
-In light of planned budget constraints, shifting mission priorities, defense requirements for flexibility and a changing global energy scenario, resiliency measures offer a sound basis for building mission sustainability.
+In light of planned budget constraints, shifting mission priorities, defence requirements for flexibility and a changing global energy scenario, resiliency measures offer a sound basis for building mission sustainability.
 By not pursuing resilience, the Pentagon risks backing itself further into an efficiency corner.

 David Kerner is science, technology and energy policy advisor, and senior Engineer at The Tauri Group, Alexandria, Va.
 Scott Thomas is a senior scientist with Stetson Engineers in San Rafael, Calif., and an assistant research professor with the Desert Research Institute in Reno, Nev.